TheIoTLearningInitiative/InternetOfThingsCommunications/documentation/Challenge.md

 __Instruction__

-> Implement a function to send the data from functionDataSensor through Bluetooth to an existing Android application (Android BlueTerm Application) using the SPP protocol
+> Write a Python application to send some random data from Intel Edison through Bluetooth to an existing Android application (Android BlueTerm Application) using the SPP protocol

 # Title